Big Joe’s Cherry Chicken BBQ recipe

 Your kids will enjoy this dish as will the entire family.
 It’s summer in the Garden State and the grills are in full use.
 Take advantage of it with Big Joe’s Cherry Chicken BBQ.
 Happy eating!

 10 chicken thighs

-1 ½ bottles of Butch’s Smack Your Lips Barbeque Sauce (mild or pyro depending on your palate)
+1 ½ bottles of BBQ sauce (I always use Butch’s Smack Your Lips Barbeque Sauce mild or pyro if you like spicy)

 ¼ cup of orange juice

 Clean chicken and pat dry.
 Trim dangling fat and make sure that chicken is very dry.
 Rub the thighs with the dry BBQ rub generously on both sides making sure that entire thigh is covered.
 Put in plastic freezer bags and let hang out in refrigerator for a minimum of 4 hours, overnight preferably.